 While some solicitors maintain a list of competent experts, gaining access to these lists requires an expert to demonstrate their competence.
 EWI believes that it is now becoming necessary to have a ‘professional qualification’ to show that you have the knowledge of the role of an expert and the skills to deliver a reliable report and work with opposing experts to narrow the issues and assist the court to reach a decision.

-EWI will be offering Fellows and individual members of the Institute, the opportunity to become Certified Expert Witnesses with the certificate issued jointly by the EWI and the Judicial Institute of University College London.
+EWI are offering Fellows and individual members of the Institute/people, the opportunity to become Certified Expert Witnesses with the certificate issued jointly by the EWI and the Judicial Institute of University College London.
 Experts who are not currently members of the EWI can also apply to become certified and upon successful completion of the programme, will automatically become full members of the Institute.

-Applicants must supply a copy of their current CV, with details of those areas of expertise which a Court would recognise as being beyond the normal level of knowledge so that they may be described as an expert.
+- A copy of your current CV, with details of those areas of expertise which a Court would recognise as being beyond the normal level of knowledge so that you may be described as an expert

-If the above is found to be satisfactory, the applicant will then be placed upon a waiting list for the next stage and given an approximate date for attendance at a half-day assessment, which will normally be held on a Saturday in London.
+If all the above is found to be satisfactory, you will be placed upon a waiting list for the next stage and given an approximate date for attendance at a half-day assessment, which will normally be held on a Saturday in London.